jlegatheaux/cnss/README.md

 ```
 java -cp bin cnss.simulator.Simulafor config.txt
 ```
-Virtual time is in milliseconds, starts at 0 and ends at value that can be changed in the configuration file.
-Its limit is *Integer.MAXVALUE* which corresponds to around 2000000 (two million) seconds or more or less 555 hours of virtual time.
+Virtual time is in milliseconds, starts at 0 and ends at a value that can be changed in the configuration file.
+Its limit is *Integer.MAXVALUE* which corresponds to around two million seconds or more or less 555 hours of virtual time.

 ### The configuration file is made of lines

 These lines obey a simple syntax.
-In the current version tokens must be separated by exactly one space chracter.
+In the current version, tokens must be separated by exactly one space chracter.
 The different possible configuration file lines are the following.

 ```
 parameter name value
 ```

-Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes’ ControlAlgorithms as a collection of name / value pairs accessible via an hash map collection.
+Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes ControlAlgorithms as a collection of name / value pairs accessible via an hash map collection.

 Examples:
 ```